madskjeldgaard/awesome-supercollider/readme.md

 - [vstplugin](https://git.iem.at/pd/vstplugin/releases) – IEM's VST Plugin integration for SuperCollider (and Pure Data)
 - [Vowel](https://github.com/supercollider-quarks/Vowel) - Convenience Class for Vowel Creation
 - [PitchShiftPA](https://github.com/dyfer/PitchShiftPA) - Phase Aligned pitch shifting
+- [DWGReverb](https://github.com/sonoro1234/DWGReverb) - A virtual room generator: It has a FDN reverb for the late response but also early reflections generator based on room dimensions

 ### Synthesis
 - [CaosPercLib](https://github.com/josecaos/caosperclib) - a Collection of Percussion Classes for SuperCollider